Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here’s an example how to write a resume
+Here’s an example how to write a resume:

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced person in your field, I believe I would be an ideal candidate for this position.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As a highly skilled and experienced professional in [Your field] I am confident that I will be a great fit for this job.

 Thank you for taking a look at my application.
-I look forward to hearing from you.
+I look forward to getting in touch with you.

 Sincerely,